Mieczysław Maneli: Philosopher in exile

-Maneli argued that after the Holocaust, what was needed was a humanist philosophy that would create truly "human community".
+Maneli argued that after the Holocaust, what was needed was a humanist philosophy that would create a truly "human community".
 He defined his humanism as: "Individuals should be given the chance to develop their personal talents and energies, they should be able to be creative and to become happy".
 Crosswhite wrote that Maneli had used the "hermeneutic of hope" as he sought to turn Perelman's "New Rhetoric" into a legal and historical philosophy.

 Maneli argued that the basis of the moral authority of the law was the process by which laws are made.
 A process that was just provided the moral authority for the law.
-He wrote that people may use various arguments such as natural law, the popular will, theology, etc, but only the process provides the moral authority, which in turn was grounded in legal positivism.
+He wrote that people may use various arguments such as natural law, the popular will, theology, etc., but only the process provides the moral authority, which in turn was grounded in legal positivism.
 Maneli argued that legal positivism grew out of the resistance to legal dogmatism and the development of democratic societies.

 Maneli used as examples of legal positivism documents such as the United Nations' Charter, the Universal Declaration of Human Rights, the constitutions of democratic nations and laws against racism.
-Maneli argued that there were no "self-evident principles of substantive law", and maintained that only laws that emerged out of just processes were legitimate.
+Maneli argued that there were no "self-evident principles of substantive law", and maintained that only laws that emerged from just processes were legitimate.
 He wrote that processes in which the people participated in the making of laws were the just processes.
 Maneli argued that the what made for just processes were historically contingent as differing environments and changing views would determine what processes were just, but argued for the modern era, the "New Rhetoric" as advanced by Pereleman provided the best basis for determining a just process.
 Crosswhite wrote that for Maneli "...rhetoric is not simply a consciously applied form of communication.
 Rather, it is the form of our being human, the form of our social dignity as human beings, and the form of occurrence of justice and the law".